We offer a variety of summer baseball programs:

 Bay State Travel Teams (9, 10, 11, 12 year olds) Invitation to evaluation is required.

 Bay State baseball is a highly competitive level of travel baseball which will go from late June or early July through early to mid-August and requires a major commitment from players and parents.
-The expectation is that there will be three to four days a week of either practices or games.
+The expectation is that there will be four to five days a week of either practices or games.
 There will be one or more Bay State teams at the nine, ten, eleven, and twelve-year-old levels.
 A signed commitment letter from each player is needed.

 Registration will open after the teams are announced.